feefladder/ahf/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 African highland farmer is an open source simulation game.
-The aim is to mix farmer's education with fun. the game is built [unity](https://unity.com)
+The aim is to mix farmer's education with fun. the game is built in [Godot](godotengine.org)

 The game deploys by CI/CD on:
 * Production: [play.farmz2u.com/ahf](https://play.farmz2u.com/ahf) - production branch